jsmolka/blog/content/posts/white-blue-silver/index.md

 I fell into the Japanese knife rabbit hole over christmas and spent way too much time researching and thickening about my ideal _collection_.

 ## Steel
 Steel is an alloy of iron and 0.05--2.1% carbon.
+Carbon atoms are much smaller than iron atoms and fit into the gaps of the iron crystal lattice.
 It has several important properties that define its performance:

 - **Strength** is the ability of a material to withstand loads without failure.
-This includes yield strength, the maximum stress before permanent plastic deformation, and tensile strength, the maximum stretching stress before breaking.
+This includes yield strength, the maximum stress before permanent plastic deformation, and tensile strength, the maximum stress before breaking when stretched.
 - **Hardness** is a measure of the resistance to localized deformation, such as indentation or scratching, induced mechanically by either by pressing or abrasion.
-It is measured by performing the Rockwell hardness test, during with a 120° diamond cone is pressed into the metal.
+It is measured by performing the Rockwell hardness test, during which a 120° diamond cone is pressed into the metal.
 The penetration depth defines the Rockwell hardness C (0.002 mm = 1 HRC).
 - **Wear resistance** refers to a material's ability to resist surface degradation or loss under mechanical actions such as rubbing, sliding, rolling, or impact.
 - **Hardenability** is the depth to which a steel is hardened after putting it through a heat treatment process.
 - **Ductility** is the ability to stretch/deform without breaking.
 Opposite of brittleness.